dkalenov/ML-Stock-Crypto-Trading/README.md

 12. Fine-tune models and algorithms based on performance feedback to improve trading outcomes.

 ## Project Status:
-Tuning a Reinforcement Learning agent for trading the stocks completely by itself without any prompt for selecting positions.
+Tuning a Reinforcement Learning agent to trade the stocks completely by itself without any prompt for selecting positions.

 ## Skills and Tools:
 * Data extraction